-Ria Dokter is living happily on Bonaire, where she also used to work as a director at FKPD and started Special Olympics dysfunctional for the situation.
+Ria Dokter is living happily on Bonaire, where she also used to work as a director at FKPD and started Special Olympics

 Bonaire.
 She took care of her husband (R.I.P) for many years and feels that accessibility is the most important issue on our island.